top of page

 The Global International Audit Standards

 The IIA released the new Standards on January 9, 2024, and they will become effective on January 9, 2025.
-The IIIA Standards guide the professional practice of internal auditing and serve as a basis for evaluating and elevating the quality of the internal audit function.
+The IIA Standards guide the professional practice of internal auditing and serve as a basis for evaluating and elevating the quality of the internal audit function.
 There are fifteen Standards organized into five Domains (I: Purpose of Internal Auditing, II: Ethics and Professionalism, III: Governing the Internal Audit Function, IV: Managing the Internal Audit Function, and V: Performing Internal Audit Services).

 Domain I is not linked to any of the 15 standards.
 Domains II through V each consist of Principles (broad descriptions of a related group of requirements and considerations applicable to the domain) and between three and five Standards.
-Each Standard includes Requirements (mandatory practices for internal auditing), Considerations for Implementation (common and preferred practices to consider when implementing the requirements), and Examples of Evidence of Conformance (ways to demonstrate that a Standard’s Requirements have been implemented).
+Each Standard includes Requirements (mandatory practices for internal auditing), Considerations for Implementation (common and preferred practices to consider when implementing the Requirements), and Examples of Evidence of Conformance (ways to demonstrate that a Standard’s Requirements have been implemented).

 Attributes of an Effective Internal Audit Function